JosephLai241/URS/README.md

 Use the `-u` flag to indicate a Redditor and the number of results returned.
 The program will then display the type of scrape and check if the Redditor(s) exist.
 It will display a list of invalid Redditors, if applicable.

 **This is currently for JSON ONLY.
-There is a [CSV export bug](https://github.com/JosephLai241/Universal-Reddit-Scraper/issues/3) that needs squashing.
-I will be replacing the following screenshots with JSON examples soon.**
+There is a [CSV export bug](https://github.com/JosephLai241/Universal-Reddit-Scraper/issues/3) that needs squashing.**

-Scraping 5 results for each of u/spez's user attributes and export to CSV:
+Scraping 5 results for each of u/spez's user attributes and export to JSON:

 ![Redditor Scraping 1](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/Screenshots/u-1.png)